Poppies in the Southwest

 Poppies are hardy in USDA zone 4, 3, 2, and 8a.
-They like good loamy drained soil and a-lot less water than what most people think.
-Light waterings about twice per week should be ok.
+They like good loamy drained soil and a-lot less water than most people think.
+Light watering about twice per week should be ok.

 Color Your World Nursery in Las Cruces, NM will always have this plant during the early and mid-spring seasons.

 Don’t forget to join our free newsletter for some great gardening news and tips about gardening no matter what part of the world you live in.
 Color Your World Newsletter